rohanath/CMPE-273/Dropbox3/README.txt

-Open two terminals and follow the steps on the terminals to start the servers:
+Open two terminals and follow these steps on the terminals to start the servers:

 Back-end server
 	1. cd node